 Frédérique Constant, a brand that has only been around since 1988, has quickly gained a reputation for offering some of the most affordable in-house mechanical movement-equipped Swiss watches on the market.

 And this year at Baselworld, they added another watch to the list: the Frédérique Constant Slim Line Moonphase Manufacture.
 The Slim Line Moonphase comes in a fully polished 42 mm stainless steel case.
 It is “slim” at 11.3 mm in thickness, and wears nicely on the wrist, but it should not be confused with a “thin” or “ultra-thin” watch, which is typically under 10 mm thick.

 The dial, which is slightly domed, has a clean look with polished applied steel hour markers and polished hour and minute hands.
 At 6 o’clock is a sub-dial that indicates the date and moonphase.
 A domed sapphire crystal protects the dial.

-Inside is the manufacture made caliber FC-705 automatic movement.
-It runs at 3Hz, has 26 jewels and a power reserve of 42-hours.
-It has been very nicely decorated with perlage, Geneva stripes, and has blued screws and a gold plated skeletonized oscillating weight — all viewable through the sapphire case back.
+Inside is the manufacture-made caliber FC-705 automatic movement.
+It runs at 3Hz, has 26 jewels, and a power reserve of 42-hours.
+It has been very nicely decorated with perlage, Geneva stripes, and has blued screws and gold plated skeletonized oscillating weight — all viewable through the sapphire case back.

 To offer such a tastefully designed watch, equipped with a highly decorated in-house (non-ETA) movement for $3,550 — is a tremendous value.